open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 - When you spend 2 Command Points you may either move double your Movement distance, making 1 pivot up to 45 degrees, or move your normal Movement distance and make 2 pivots up to 45 degrees.
 - Alternatively, when you spend 2 Command Points, you may move your normal Movement distance and make a pivot of exactly 180 degrees.

-## Assault Range

-Ships in Squadrons are permitted to freely move in and out of an enemy model's Assault Range and do not end their activation when leaving an enemy model's Assault Range.
-Ships with enemy ships in their Assault Range may choose any enemy model as their target when making an attack.

 ## Moving over Bases

 You may move over the bases of any friendly or enemy models during your movement so long as you have sufficient movement to complete the move without the bases overlapping.
 If you do not have sufficient movement your model stops before passing over the enemy base and your activation ends.